 - No record of a felony offense, a significant misdemeanor offense, multiple misdemeanor offenses, or otherwise pose a threat to national security or public safety.
 DHS is still currently defining which misdemeanors are “significant.”

 - I just turned 31 on June 15, 2012 when DHS made the announcement.

-We will have to wait and see what USCIS says, but I do not think you will be eligible, unfortunately.
+We will have to wait and see what USCIS says, but we do not think you will be eligible, unfortunately.

 - My daughter is in junior high school, 13 year-old.
 Can my daughter apply for ‘Deferred Action’?

 Unless she is in removal proceedings or has been previously removed, she will have to wait until she is 15 years old to apply.
 If she is in removal proceedings, then she can apply right away regardless of her age.

 - How do I find out if I have a criminal record?